mitsest/nativescript_docker/README.md

               --build-arg nvidia_driver=$nvidia_driver_version
 ```

+#### project_folder
+It should be at the same level as the Dockerfile.
+Replace HelloWorld with your project folder's name.

+### nvidia_driver
 I usually run it on Debian Stretch, which uses nvidia-legacy-340xx-driver.
 So I pass nvidia_driver_version to the build command, in order for the containter to be able to make use of the host's gpu.

 If you'd rather use the open source drivers you can omit this argument.

+### avd configuration
+Replace all other arguments with regards to the avd configuration you need.

+If all you want is an API 26 emulator leave those inact.

 ## Run container